 25th January every year.

-St Dwynwen (Santes Dwynwen) was a 5th-century Welsh princess who, aftter sadly unlucky in love, decided to became a nun and pray for lovers fortunes to fair much better than hers had.
-There are many versions of this popular story, this is just one of them (courtesy of Cadw's ebook - Santes Dwynwen.
+St Dwynwen (Santes Dwynwen) was a 5th-century Welsh princess who, aftter being sadly unlucky in love, decided to became a nun and pray for lovers, in the hope that their fortunes would fair better than hers.
+There are many versions of this popular story, this is just one of them (courtesy of Cadw's ebook - Santes Dwynwen).

 Princess Dwynwen was the beautiful daughter of the king of south Wales.
 When she was forbidden to marry the man she loved, she ran away and became a nun.
 She devoted the rest of her life to helping other lovers find happiness.